MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/javascript.md

 <!-- ====================================================================== -->
-## Scenario: Removing drag-and-drop function
+## Scenario: Removing drag-and-drop functionality

-In this section, you use JavaScript to remove the drag-and-drop function from your WebView2 control.
+In this section, you use JavaScript to remove the drag-and-drop functionality from your WebView2 control.

-To begin, explore the current drag-and-drop function:
+To begin, explore the current drag-and-drop functionality:

 1. Create a `.txt` file in order to drag-and-drop.
 For example, create a file named `contoso.txt` and add text to it.